Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control

 \section{Introduction}

 Reinforcement learning (RL) has emerged as a powerful framework for sequential decision-making and optimal control, particularly in settings where system dynamics are partially unknown or difficult to model analytically \citep{sutton1998introduction}.
 The adoption of neural networks as powerful function approximators has led to the emergence of deep reinforcement learning (DRL), extending the representational capacity of classical reinforcement learning methods.
 By leveraging high-dimensional nonlinear approximations, DRL has demonstrated the ability to solve complex control tasks that were previously intractable \citep{mnih2015human, lillicrap2020continuous}.
 Recent developments in DRL have enabled strong performance even in highly complex scenarios, such as continuous action control, with promising applications in robotics and other high-dimensional dynamical systems \citep{schulman2017proximal, fujimoto2018addressing, haarnoja2018soft, fujimoto2023sale}.
 In this context, replay buffers, leveraging either off-policy or on-policy data, are employed to mitigate temporal correlations in collected samples and to improve sample efficiency, while mini-batch updates contribute to more reliable and statistically stable updates.
 Such mechanisms contrast with earlier approaches, including classical Q-learning \citep{watkins1992q} and foundational actor–critic methods \citep{konda1999actor}, which relied primarily on online updates without experience replay or dedicated target network stabilization.

-While batch updates and replay buffers are critical to the effectiveness of modern DRL approaches, their computational demands make them challenging to implement for on-board learning in resource-constrained systems, such as edge devices.
-Nevertheless, reinforcement learning holds significant potential for tiny robotics \citep{neuman2022tiny}, enabling adaptive, data-driven control in compact and resource-limited platforms that have already demonstrated promising applications in autonomous inspection \citep{de2018inverted} and search-and-rescue operations \citep{duisterhof2021sniffy}.